Select Page

 Post-WWII Division of Germany and Berlin

-Following World War II, Germany was divided into four separate zones controlled by the Allied Powers: the Soviet Union, the United States, France, and the United Kingdom.
-The same division applied to the capital city of Berlin, even though it was located deep inside the Soviet-controlled zone.
+Following World War II, Germany was divided into four separate zones controlled by the Allied Powers: Soviet Union, United States, France and Britain.
+The same division was used in the capital city of Berlin even though this city was located within the full and complete Scepter control.

 The Soviet Blockade of Berlin